rayleyva/caoimhghin.github.io/_posts/2014-12-19-assembling-a-tech-stack-that-works-for-you.md

 What are some of the high level things to look at on your team to see if the stack that you're assembling is a good fit?

 * Complexity (solutions are complex or simple?)
-* Size (Quantity work output)
+* Size (Number of people and work output)
-* Team skillsets (programming, ops, dev ops, and all the associated tools and languages)
+* Skillsets (programming, ops, dev ops, and all the associated tools and languages)
 * Attitude (Anything goes?
 Wants rigid interfaces and strong OO principles?)
-* Fault tolerance (Can we handle a good percentage of issues?
+* Tolerance (Can we handle a good percentage of issues?
 Or must never fail in production?)

 What about the evolution of the stack?